liferay-mobile/liferay-android-sdk-oauth/README.md

 #### External Browser

 The instructions bellow give you an idea of the required steps to authenticate using an external browser.
-It's very important that you read and run the [sample app](sample-browser/), [MainActivity.java](sample-browser/src/main/java/com/liferay/mobile/sample/activity/MainActivity.java) contains most of the interesting code.
+It's very important that you read and run the [sample app](sample-browser/src/main/java/com/liferay/mobile/sample/activity/MainActivity.java).

 This will open the user's favorite mobile browser and the authentication flow will happen there as opposed to inside the app.